yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-ysql-yb-jdbc.md

 showAsideToc: true
 ---

-The following tutorial shows a basic [Java application](https://github.com/yugabyte/yugabyte-simple-java-app) that connects to a YugabyteDB cluster using the topology-aware [Yugabyte JDBC driver](../../../../integrations/jdbc-driver/) and performs basic SQL operations.
+The following tutorial shows a small [Java application](https://github.com/yugabyte/yugabyte-simple-java-app) that connects to a YugabyteDB cluster using the topology-aware [Yugabyte JDBC driver](../../../../integrations/jdbc-driver/) and performs basic SQL operations.
 Use the application as a template to get started with Yugabyte Cloud in Java.

 ## Prerequisites